eliasdejong/viperlith/docs/ARCHITECTURE.md

 ### What are Server-Sent Events?
 To understand SSE, it is recommend to first watch [this overview video](https://www.youtube.com/watch?v=xq1dVQ-isb4).

-The full version, see [the WHATWG spec](https://html.spec.whatwg.org/#server-sent-events).
+For the full version, see [the WHATWG spec](https://html.spec.whatwg.org/#server-sent-events).

 Short answer: SSE is an HTTP response type: `text/event-stream`.
 Other HTTP response types include `text/html`, `application/json` and `multipart/form-data`.
 Those are for HTML, JSON and form data respectively.